 Through the enhancement of professional and organisational synergies, resulting from the firm's expansion, an unprecedented level of client service is made possible in highly specialised and complex areas of commercial law.
 Nishimura & Asahi understands its clients' growing needs and its fully integrated team of lawyers and professional staff are proud to share the same fundamental philosophy: an uncompromising commitment to excellence.

-In order to further enhance its overseas practice, the firm opened a representative office in Beijing, China in June 2010, and an office in HCMC, Vietnam in November 2010.
+In order to further enhance its overseas practice, the firm opened a Beijing representative office and HCMC office in 2010, a Hanoi office in 2011, and a Singapore office in January 2012.

 Key areas of practice: